 Funded by the Texas legislature, CAS, gives teams of community college students from across the state of Texas an opportunity to participate in a unique on-site team project.
 Students are involved in web-based interactive activities prior to their arrival at Johnson Space Center.

 Middle School Aerospace Scholars (MAS)This is a unique program designed for middle school teachers.
 Also funded by the State of Texas and administered by NASA's Johnson Space Center, selected teachers participate in a one-week summer professional development workshop at the Johnson Space Center in Houston, Texas.
 Teams of teachers learn to integrate NASA instructional materials into their classroom curriculum and develop an action plan to implement during the school year.
-A series of distance learning events held at the participants' schools are also included in this program.

 Texas Aerospace Scholars Internship (TAS)